cap-js/docs/node.js/queue.md

 await queued.send('someEvent', { some: 'message' }) // asynchronous
 ```

-::: tip
+::: tip `await` needed
-You still need to `await` these operations because they are asynchronous.
+You still need to `await` these operations because they're asynchronous.
 In case of a persistent queue, which is the default, messages are stored in the database, within the current transaction.
 :::

 The `cds.queued` function can also be called with optional configuration options.